The Creative Writing Program offers introductory and intermediate writing workshops throughout the summer.

-We offer two precollege sections of CRWRI-UA 815 Creative Writing: Introduction to Fiction & Poetry (Section 60 and Section 61).
-Both sections meet TR 1:30-4:40 during Summer Session II.
+We offer one precollege section of CRWRI-UA 815 Creative Writing: Introduction to Fiction & Poetry (Section 60 ) meeting Tues/Thurs 1:30-4:40 during Summer Session II.
 Please visit the NYU Precollege website for more information and application instructions.

 Both of these courses offer an opportunity to continue the pursuit of writing at the intermediate level.
 Integrate in-depth craft discussions and extensive outside reading to deepen students' understanding of their chosen genre and broaden their knowledge of the evolution of literary forms and techniques.